Babies and children do best in their own environments.

-We are working by telehealth at present and have been thrilled by how well it has gone!
+We worked exclusively by telehealth over the extended Melbourne lockdowns, and have been thrilled by how well it has gone!

-We've had all our families from babies to teenagers achieving their goals in term 2 and now in term 3.
+We've had all our families from babies to teenagers achieving their goals in 2020.
 We are always working on land based goals, whether through land or aquatic based physiotherapy, so we are excited to have been able to continue to support the Splash families through the pandemic.

 We offer telehealth physiotherapy to play towards your goals at home,

 and keep learning when we can't see you face to face

 Splash have always been flexible and innovative in providing services in the settings you need them most.
 Teleheatlh allows us to continue to support families even when we can't see you face to face.

 Our telehealth physiotherapy sessions work similarly to land physiotherapy.

 combining contemporary Neuro Developmental Treatment (NDT/ Bobath) with motor learning and sensory integration approaches to paediatric physiotherapy